chenyichao1993/dronefocal/src/content/guides/beginner-drone-buying-guide.md

 - **Equipment insurance**: Covers drone replacement
 - **Commercial insurance**: Required for business use

+For a broader look at how rules affect everyday hobby pilots, see our overview article <a href="/news/how-drone-regulations-affect-hobby-pilots" target="_blank" rel="noopener noreferrer">How Drone Regulations Affect Everyday Hobby Pilots</a> on the Drone News section.

 ## Top Beginner Drone Recommendations

 ### 1. DJI Mini 3